About Us

 Patron - Trevor Pickett | Chair - Juliet Bowmaker | Vice Chair - Liz Chester

-Treasurer - Nicci Dedman | Secretary - Sarah Woodcock | Friends Secretary - Paul Simmons
+Treasurer - Nicci Dedman | Secretary - Claire Pirie | Friends Secretary - Paul Simmons

-Membership Co-ordinator - Ruth Holt
+New Membership Co-ordinator - Hassina Khan

 Non Committee members - Social Media Co-ordinator - Clare Gaylard | Webmaster - Helen Smith